This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this southwest chicken wrap recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving chicken wrap recipe, check out our Leftover Ingredients Recipe Finder.

-• Tomatoes: I typically use 4-5 sliced cherry tomatoes.
-Alternatively, one small Roma tomato or a few slices of a larger tomato will work well too.
+• Tomatoes: I usually use 4 to 5 sliced cherry tomatoes, but one small Roma tomato or a few slices from a larger tomato work just as well.

-• Cheese: Add 2 tablespoons of shredded Monterey Jack cheese.
-For a spicier wrap, Pepper Jack is a great option.
+• Cheese: Two tablespoons of shredded Monterey Jack add mild creaminess.
+Pepper Jack is a good option if you prefer a little heat.

 Recipe Variations

-• Spicy Southwest Chicken Wrap: Kick up the heat by adding chopped jalapeños or a dash of hot sauce.
+• Spicy Southwest Chicken Wrap: Add chopped jalapeños, chipotle powder, or a few dashes of hot sauce to increase the heat.

-1. Cooking the Chicken: Heat oil in a 10-inch skillet over medium-high heat for 30 seconds.
+1. Cook the Chicken: Heat the oil in a 10-inch skillet over medium-high heat for 30 seconds.
 Add the ground chicken, salt, and pepper.
-Cook and stir occasionally until the chicken is fully cooked, which should take about 5 minutes.
+Cook, stirring occasionally, until the chicken is fully cooked and no longer pink, about 5 minutes.

-2. Preparing the Sauce: In a small bowl, mix together the salsa, ranch dressing, and cumin.
-Add the cooked chicken to this mixture and stir well.
+2. Make the Sauce: In a small bowl, stir together the salsa, ranch dressing, and cumin.
+Add the cooked chicken and stir until evenly coated.

-1. Assembling the Wrap: Lay the tortilla flat and place spinach in the center.
-Spoon the chicken and sauce mixture over the spinach.
-Then, add black beans, sliced tomatoes, and cheese on top.
+1. Assemble the Wrap: Lay the tortilla flat and place the spinach in the center.
+Spoon the chicken mixture over the spinach, then top with black beans, tomatoes, and cheese.

 Expert Tips

-• Warm Your Tortilla: Gently heat the tortilla to make it more pliable and prevent tearing.
+• Warm the Tortilla: Heat the tortilla briefly to make it flexible and easier to roll without tearing.

 Frequently Asked Questions

-Can I turn this chicken wrap into a salad?
+Can I make this Southwest chicken wrap ahead of time?

 Ways To Use Leftover Ingredients